-Board Meetings Documents - Documents included in this category include board meeting minutes (proposed and approved) and board meeting schedules (see DST for specific document types listing).
+Board Meetings Documents - Documents included in this category include board meeting minutes (proposed and approved) and board meeting schedules.

 Board Vacancy - The length of time in days when a position on the academy board is vacant.

 Center - The Governor John Engler Center for Charter Schools